ahmedGamalhamed/simple-fighting-game/readme.md

 # Simple Fighting Game

-A simple fighting game built only with html canvas and JS
+A simple fighting game built only with html canvas and JS/TS

 ## Installation